-Rudolf Steiner coined terms for distinguishing three states of clairvoyance:
+Rudolf Steiner coined terms for distinguishing three main states of clairvoyance:

-- imagination - as 'seeing' in the astral world
+- imagination - as 'seeing' or 'reading' in the astral world

 - inspiration - as 'hearing' in the lower spirit world

 - intuition - as 'understanding' in the higher spirit world, a faculty that allows Clairvoyant research of akashic records

 This 'clairvoyance is related to the overall state of 'I'-consciousness that is in a continuous development.
-In very ancient times and earlier epochs the whole of humanity had a natural clairvoyance, but this ebbed away slowly over the course of a few millenia, and a new type of clairvoyance will slowly develop in the future centuries and millenia. (illustrated oa by Schema FMC00.013, this is also spoken off with the various yuga ages).
+In earlier epochs and cultural ages, the whole of humanity had a natural clairvoyance, but this ebbed away slowly over the course of a few millenia, and a new type of clairvoyance will slowly develop in the future centuries and millenia. (illustrated oa by Schema FMC00.013, this is also spoken off with the various yuga ages).

 Throughout history we therefore find descriptions of the spiritual realities, often in a symbolic or esoteric or 'occult' (hidden) language (see also worldview wars: in earlier times one could be burned or murdered if one did not conform to societal mainstream views, today there may be other variants).
 Certain sources are written at multiple levels, whereby a text can be read at in both an exoteric and an esoteric level.
-At an exoteric level one reads the words and links them to the concepts known in the physical world, at an esoteric level one knows that certain terms have a much deeper symbolic meaning and therefore reads a very different and deeper meaning in the same text.
+At an exoteric level one reads the words and links them to the concepts known in the physical world, at an esoteric level the terms used have a much deeper symbolic meaning and therefore he same text offers a very different and much deeper meaning.
 Examples of such texts are for example books on alchemy, but also the gospels or most ancient religious documents.

 Clairvoyance is a faculty that requires training in order to be able to use it as our normal sensory perception: one needs to be able to interpret the images and what one perceives.
 Often this is not the case, and it is only a partially developed faculty, leading to strange descriptions and visions.

 - the faculty of incarnate clairvoyance whereby the astral senses (imagination, astral world) are used for inner reading of the cosmic wisdom of the solar system, using our own etheric and physical bodies as a reflector of the spiritual reality.
-During incarnation Man uses his etheric body as a gateway to read the cosmic knowledge of the lower mental world.
-(1914-10-04/5/6-GA156) - see also Q00.007
+During incarnation Man can deploy:

 - the principles explained in GA156 can be compared how the process during sleep is described, whereby Man's I and astral body use the astral senses called Heart-eye and Sun-eye to observe reflections in the etheric and physical bodies.
 (1922-08-30-GA224 on Process of waking and sleeping